johnnywoo/beholder/README.md

 When a queue chunk is buffered, it is compressed.
 You can turn off compression with `buffer_compression off`.

-    buffer_compression lz4-fast; # one of: lz4-fast, off
+    buffer_compression lz4-fast; # One of: lz4-fast, off